Good question.

 So what to expect of Goblin Green?

-There will also be assorted blogs, reviews and development diaries throughout the year on the games I plan to produce.
+There will also be assorted blogs, reviews and development diaries throughout the year on the games I plan to play, design and produce.

 So, off we go.